trychlos/TheToolsProject-Perl/Toops/README.txt

 - set the HOST_ENV value of your machine
 - install and configure Toops for your site:
 	> set the PERL5LIB global environment variable to address the Toops directory
-	> set a TTP_SITE global environment variable to address the directory which contains your site configuration
+	> set a TTP_CONFDIR global environment variable to address the directory which contains your site configuration
 	> (optional) set a TTP_ROOT global environment variable in PATH-style like to address several Toops trees
 	> update the PATH to address all your Toops/bin directories
 	> install CPAN packages